ABOUT BURIED COUNTRY(.COM.AU)

 Toby Martin, Yodelling Boundary Riders/Youth Group, 2016

-It's hard not to feel bittersweet about Buried Country’s rebirth now, sixteen years after it was first born.
+It was hard not to feel bittersweet about Buried Country’s rebirth sixteen years after it was first born.
 As Rhythms magazine said in a cover story on the new book/CD editions in 2015, “Like many of Walker’s projects, Buried Country was at least a decade ahead of its time.”
 But it would be churlish to bemoan the conservative reticence of the mainstream, like complaining an apple isn't an orange.
 What writer, after all, wouldn’t be delighted that any old backlist item came back to life like this?

 I have my theories as to why it seems to make more sense now than it did sixteen years ago.
 Sixteen years ago in 2000, Australia (obviously) still wasn’t quite ready for it.
 The 1988 bicentennial of white settlement or invasion catapulted black Australia into the spotlight, but like 1967, still didn’t change a lot.
 The liberal-aspirational middle class supported reconciliation as did the cultural gatekeepers who gave positive discrimination towards Aboriginal arts, which in turn set an agenda (in other words, the festivals circuit), which was patronised by the liberal-aspirational middle-class - but the condition was that those Aboriginal arts had to fit into established white-Western highbrow modes, and so that meant lots of paintings in galleries and plays and dance companies performing in legitimate theatres; film-making was coming up the rear; it was the beginnings of all these modern urban forms for new black Australia.
 Never mind though that as Buried Country made plain, when a whole new wave of singer-songwriters like Kev Carmody, Archie Roach and Ruby Hunter (in part spurred by the Bicentennial) started making a noise that was heard at least by fans of folk and world music in the 90s, it was but merely the consummation of or a breakthrough for the by-then already very long Aboriginal impetus in popular music, which was dominated by the country tradition.
 When the highbrow elites, the ruling class, who’d always feared and loathed popular music and especially country music, had to try and come to terms with contemporary Aboriginal music, they still refused to go back to its roots in country.
 When they started to hanker for some sort of acknowledgement or understanding of its history, productions from the mid-2000s like the Black Arm Band and Cannot Buy My Soul paid tribute to the personal/artistic history of the immediate generation at hand, ie that 90s’ generation of Kev, Archie and Ruby as just mentioned.
 Not that the BAB and Cannot Buy My Soul weren’t both brilliant, but it was as if they were leapfrogging the deeper history or prequel before them.